What Do Dogs Like? 15 Things Your Pup Really Wants from You

 Your dirtiest, stinkiest, sweatiest clothes

-Your dog’s favorite smell in the whole world is… you.
+Your dog’s favorite smell in the whole world is you.
 And the more of your body odor on something, the better—as evidenced by the number of times dogs have embarrassingly dragged out their owner’s dirty underwear.
-“Dogs have much stronger noses than ours, and for them, a shirt covered in your scent is one of the most comforting objects in the world,” says Meg Marrs, a dog care expert and senior editor at K9 of Mine.
+“Dogs have much stronger noses than ours, and for them, a shirt covered in your scent is one of the most comforting objects in the world,” says Meg Marrs, a dog trainer and the founder of K9 of Mine.
 “Next time your dog is anxious about being left alone or is staying at a kennel, leave them with that sweaty shirt you wore to hot yoga.”

 A challenging puzzle to solve